Gaylord Family Oklahoma Memorial Stadium: Early history

-The first game played at the current stadium site was in 1923, with the Sooners prevailing over Washington University 62–7.
-Originally, seating consisted of an approximately 500-seat bleacher area on the east side.
-The first permanent seating wasn't built until 1925, when 16,000 seats were built on the west side of the site–corresponding to the lower level of the current facility's west grandstands.
-However, OU reckons 1923 as the stadium's opening date.
-The new stadium was named "Oklahoma Memorial Stadium" in honor of university students and personnel that died during World War I. The facility was constructed at an approximate cost of $293,000, and coach Bennie Owen himself helped raise the money.
-To honor Owen, the playing surface was named Owen Field during the 1920s.
-The stadium as a whole has long been called Owen Field, but in actuality the field and the stadium are two separate objects with two separate names.
+The first game played at the current stadium site was in 1923, which OU considers to be the stadium's opening date., with the Sooners prevailing over Washington University 62–7.
+Until 1925 seating consisted of an approximately 500-seat bleacher area on the east side.
+The first permanent seating was built in 1925, when 16,000 seats were built on the west side of the site–corresponding to the lower level of the current facility's west grandstands.
+The new stadium was named "Oklahoma Memorial Stadium" in honor of university students and personnel who died during World War I. The facility was constructed at an approximate cost of $293,000, and coach Bennie Owen helped raise the money; the playing surface was named Owen Field after him during the 1920s.
+The stadium as a whole has long been called Owen Field, but the field and the stadium are actually two separate entities with different names.

 There are two main reasons why the stadium was not originally a fully enclosed "bowl" like, for example, Michigan Stadium or the Rose Bowl.
 First, access to the three outdoor football practice fields, which are behind the south end zone seats, would have been restricted by completely enclosing the south end of the stadium.
 Secondly, any enclosure would have forced the baseball field, which shared its outfield with the practice fields until 1982, to shorten its left field line considerably.

 More permanent seating was added, this time to the east side, in 1929.
 In 1949, the north end of the stadium was enclosed, the playing area was lowered six feet with the elimination of the running track around the field.
-This created a 55,000-seat "horseshoe," and the addition of south end bleachers in 1957 brought capacity to just under 61,836 fans.
+This created a 55,000-seat "horseshoe," and the addition of south-end bleachers in 1957 brought capacity to just under 61,836 fans.

 AstroTurf replaced the natural grass field in 1970.
 The west side upper deck was added in 1975, featuring a lounge and a new press box, for a total capacity of 71,187 fans at a cost of about $5.7 million.
 Improved south end zone seating, including new coaches' offices and training facilities, was added in 1980 and the old turf was replaced with Superturf in 1981.
-The new turf was more or less a necessity; the old surface had literally become threadbare.
+The new turf was more or less a necessity as the old surface had become threadbare.
 With a few exceptions, these changes took place during or shortly after the Sooners' national championship seasons of 1950, 1955, 1956, 1974, and 1975 – all high times for Sooner sports.